 Nearly fifty years after the inception of the modern live-bait rig—what’s today known simply as the ‘Roach Rig’—its sheer effectiveness still raises eyebrows and turns heads.
-Take a vigorously squirming minnow, nightcrawler or leech, and couple it with a hook, leader and sliding sinker and you’re fishing the deadliest walleye presentation of all time.
-Get a natural, lively bait to the bottom, and just start creeping your way along fruitful structure.
+Take a vigorously squirming minnow, nightcrawler, or leech, and couple it with a hook, leader, and sliding sinker and you’re fishing the deadliest walleye presentation of all time.
+Get a natural, lively bait to the bottom, and just start creeping your way along with the fruitful structure.
 Sooner or later, a walleye is going to eat.
 It’s just that simple.

 Well, sort of.
 During the same fifty years, a number of nice little developments have transformed a serviceable bait delivery vehicle into a precision live-bait system.
 The walking sinker evolved into the Quick-Change Roach Sinker.
 The bottom bouncer transmogrified into the Northland Slip Bouncer.
 Live bait care tools, like those by Frabill, now ensure a healthy supply of critters.
 All the while, hooks, lines, and electronics have advanced almost beyond comprehension.

-Which is where “power rigging” enters the equation.
-It’s old school rigging (light and easy) meets heavy metal bottom bouncing (head-banging fast), plus a dash of new wave tackle and tactics.
+This is where “power rigging” enters the equation.
+Its old school rigging (light and easy) meets heavy metal bottom bouncing (head-banging fast), plus a dash of new wave tackle and tactics.
 Developed by ace guide Tony Roach, this hybrid live bait system is indeed, as he calls it, “Roach rigging on steroids.”

 “What I really like about the power program is that I can work quickly along a lengthy edge or over a vast flat, moving .9- to 1.2-mph,” he continues.
 “I can still put natural bait in front of them, but I can show my wares to a lot more active fish.
 What I also like is that the more boats there are working a spot slowly with rigs, the better.
 I can cruise right along and mow down the active biters.”